A Beautiful and Bold Blue Greenhouse

 I wanted this garden "sculpture" to have definition, not be lost within the garden.

-Standing against a 1.8m high wall within a small 9x15m garden, Amanda Bailey’s eye catching blue Griffin glasshouse has become a focal point in her grounds.
+Standing against a 1.8m high wall within a small 9x15m garden, Amanda Bailey’s eye-catching blue Griffin greenhouse has become a focal point in her grounds.

 “The blue works well with our overall property and surroundings.
 We had already changed our front door to blue to compliment the bricks and this worked well.
-There is a hedgerow behind the wall which is green when in leaf through summer and the glasshouse is also full of predominately green plants.”
-She adds “Be brave with colour choice, local brick and stone tones should be considered.“View all customer projects
+There is a hedgerow behind the wall which is green when in leaf through summer.
+The glasshouse is also full of predominantly green plants.”
+She adds “Be brave with colour choice.
+Local brick and stone tones should be considered.“View all customer projects